When commodity prices are stuck in the little-to-no-profit zone, it just makes sense to search for new crops with higher return potential.

 The couple's sales of hops to brewers in Iowa, Missouri and Nebraska have increased each year.
 These are brewers who value regionally sourced hops and the distinct flavors they impart.
 Working in conjunction with the University of Nebraska, the Wiles also are breeding new varieties of hops they intend to sell as plants to other farmers wanting to give the crop a try.

-The Midwest market for hops is strong, especially in this era of booming local and home breweries, Annette said.
+The Midwest market for hops is strong, especially in this era of booming local and home breweries, Annette says.
 The main obstacle is cost of production.

-Hops are "very labor-intensive," and expensive equipment added to startup costs, she said.
+Hops are "very labor-intensive," and expensive equipment adds to startup costs, she says.
 Economies of scale indicate it takes 30 to 50 or more acres to be profitable.
 She and Bruce currently have 32 acres of hops in the ground.

 Another obstacle is time.
 Hops plants take up to four years to reach full production.
 In their first year, the Wiles' hops produced 20 to 25% of their potential.